Design principles of transcription factors with intrinsically disordered regions: Materials and Methods

-We verify the broad applicability of equation (1) in the main text, regardless of the specific details of microscopic interactions.
-To demonstrate this, we only require that the density function of the end-to-end distance $r$ for a segment containing $m$ amino acids (AAs), denoted as $f(r, l_0)$, complies with equation (1).
+We verify the broad applicability of Eq.~[1] in the main text, regardless of the specific details of microscopic interactions.
+To demonstrate this, we only require that the density function of the end-to-end distance $r$ for a segment containing $m$ amino acids (AAs), denoted as $f(r, l_0)$, complies with Eq.~[1].
 Specifically, it is.

 where $l_0$ is the typical length of the segment.
-When $m$ is large, according to the central limit theorem, $r$ should conform to the distribution in equation~\eqref{eq:f_rl0} with a variance of $l_0^2 = m a_{\rm eff}^2$, where $a_{\rm eff}$ represents the effective length of an individual AA.
+When $m$ is large, according to the central limit theorem, $r$ should conform to the distribution in Eq.~[\ref{eq:f_rl0}] with a variance of $l_0^2 = m a_{\rm eff}^2$, where $a_{\rm eff}$ represents the effective length of an individual AA.

 Next, we will consider a specific form of interaction, of springs with a finite rest-length.
-In one limit (where the rest length vanishes), this corresponds to the Rouse model (where equation~\eqref{eq:f_rl0} is exact for any value of $m$, not only asymptotically) and in another limit (where the springs are very stiff) this corresponds to a chain of rods.
-As we shall see, equation~\eqref{eq:f_rl0} provides an excellent approximation already for moderate values of $m$.
+In one limit (where the rest length vanishes), this corresponds to the Rouse model (where Eq.~[\ref{eq:f_rl0}] is exact for any value of $m$, not only asymptotically) and in another limit (where the springs are very stiff) this corresponds to a chain of rods.
+As we shall see, Eq.~[\ref{eq:f_rl0}] provides an excellent approximation already for moderate values of $m$.

 To proceed, we consider two adjacent AAs at positions $\vec{r}_i$ and $\vec{r}_{i+1}$ with an interaction denoted by $u(|\vec{r}_i\! -\! \vec{r}_{i+1}|)$.
 Their probability density is $\rho(\vec{r}_{i},\vec{r}_{i+1}) \propto \exp\left(-u(|\vec{r}_i\! -\! \vec{r}_{i+1}|)/(k_BT)\right)$. $a_{\rm eff}^2$ can be calculated using $\rho(\vec{r}_{i},\vec{r}_{i+1})$: